owncloud/android/user_manual/android_app.rst

 To change the upload location, tap on **"Upload path"** under either photos or videos, and choose one of the folders which is displayed.

-To create a new folder, click the three dots in the top right-hand corner.
+To create a new folder, click the More options menu, in the top right-hand corner.
 This will display the menu option: **"New folder"**.
 Tap it and enter the name of the new folder in the **"Folder name"** dialog.
 Then, tap the newly created folder and tap **"Choose"** in the bottom right-hand